 On it's own, it's really not a terrible thing.
-It's when we over-do it that it becomes negative, or when we add lots of sugar, dairy creamers, sweeteners or blends to it that turn it from a pretty natural product into a liver-stressing, digestion-overwhelming drink.
+It's when we over-do it that it's negative effects increase, or when we add lots of sugar, dairy creamers, sweeteners or flavour blends in turn it from a pretty natural product into a liver-stressing, digestion-overwhelming drink.
 Just with a few shots of your typical flavoured sweetener we could be adding in ingredients like palm oil, milk by-products and sugar, sugar, sugar!
-(Our poor, poor livers..)
+(Our poor, poor livers.)

 The Question of Decaf

 Is decaf healthier?
 I used to brush it off when my clients told me they were drinking decaf.
 We have this idea in our head that decaf is much healthier than regular coffee.
 But then I found this.

 The chemicals used to do the de-caffeination process are questionable at best.

 Since the use of toxic chemicals on food is not something that us Holistic Nutritionists' value or support, I would question our use of decaf.
 If you need it for the taste, just have regular coffee cut with hot water.
 If you need it for the ritual, think about making the switch to hot tea instead.